V1ktork/DictionaryApp/README.md

 ### Try it now

 The application is hosted online so that you could easily access it. [**Here is the link.**](https://dictionaryapp-v1ktork.appspot.com/)
-You might want to use an existing account with some words added for you beforehand.
+You might want to use an existing account with some data added for you beforehand.
 Feel free to use the following one:

 ```
 Login: test